 What are research data?

 Research data are the original sources or material that you have created or collated to conduct your research project.
 They can be digital or non-digital.
 The response to your research question is based on the analysis of these research data.
 Research data can have many forms:

 Good practices in managing your research data will help you to comply with legal, ethical, institutional, and funders’ requirements.
-Planning ahead for Research Data Management, by using a Data Management Plan for instance, will allow you to ensure data quality, minimize risks, save time and ensure the long-term preservation of your data so that they can be re-used (if appropriate) by other researchers.
-Research Data Management is becoming increasingly used as a means to raise awareness of research projects, improve their visibility and data citation.
+Planning ahead for Research Data Management (RDM), by using a Data Management Plan for instance, will allow you to ensure data quality, minimize risks, save time and ensure the long-term preservation of your data so that they can be re-used (if appropriate) by other researchers.
+RDM is becoming increasingly used as a means to raise awareness of research projects, improve their visibility and data citation.